codefuse-ai/MFTCoder/README.md

 TBA

 ## Introduction

+**High Accuracy and efficiency multi-task fine-tuning framework for Code LLMs.**

 **CodeFuse-MFTCoder** is an open-source project of CodeFuse for multitasking Code-LLMs(large language model for code tasks), which includes models, datasets, training codebases and inference guides.
 In MFTCoder, we released two codebases for finetuning Large Language Models:
 - ```mft_peft_hf``` is based on the HuggingFace Accelerate and deepspeed framework.